OussamaNahnah/Archify/README.md

 - DataBase folder : contain db.db file wich is the sqlite3 database and db-empty.db file wich is an empty database.

 ## Warning:
-- Any modefication in the program  container  **archify** will effect on program.
+-Any changes made to the program container **archify** will have an impact on the program.
--

 ## ِcontact us:
 - **email:** oussamanh7@gmail.com
 - **phone:** +213696900164